lucYang55/Arenas/README.md

 ## Planned: Removing `malloc` / `free`

 The current implementation bootstraps the arena with a single `malloc` call.
 The goal is to replace this with a lower-level memory source that doesn't rely on the C runtime heap at all.
-Options under consideration:

 - **`mmap` / `VirtualAlloc`** — ask the OS directly for a page-aligned region.
 No heap overhead, the OS gives back physical pages lazily as they are touched.
 On Linux/macOS: `mmap(NULL, capacity, PROT_READ|PROT_WRITE, MAP_PRIVATE|MAP_ANONYMOUS, -1, 0)`.
 Freeing becomes `munmap`.
-- **Static / stack buffer** — embed the backing buffer as a `static` array or a stack-local array and overlay the `mem_arena` header on top of it.
-Zero allocation cost; useful for small, fixed-size scratch arenas.
-- **OS virtual memory with commit-on-demand** — reserve a large virtual address range upfront (cheap) and only commit physical pages as `pos` crosses into new pages, keeping RSS low until the memory is actually needed.

-The public API (`arena_push`, `arena_pop`, `arena_clear`, etc.) stays the same regardless of the backing allocator — only `create_arena` and `destroy_arena` need to change.

 ## Test File
 - To test the code I had Claude Code create a arena_test file to ensure that the arena is properly pushing and popping data.